How to Build a Chip Factory - Reshoring American Electronics

 Global pandemic shortage semiconductors

-A crowd of several hundred people listened to leaders discuss the importance of the new factory for combating climate change, developing technology, and providing jobs.
+A crowd of several hundred people listened to leaders discuss the importance of the new factory for combatting climate change, developing technology, and providing jobs.
 Ultimately, the factory aims to help prevent supply chain disruptions, like those caused by the Coronavirus pandemic, from happening again.

 The global pandemic exacerbated a global shortage of semiconductors, affecting the auto industry, the medical industry, and other industries that rely on electronics.
 But as a result of the recently passed CHIPS Act, a new generation of domestic chip factories will flourish from New York to Texas.